 Note that the amount of Always Free Internet egress will increase from 1 GB per month to 100 GB per month to each qualifying egress destination.

 Google BigQuery (BQ) is a database where "tables" are stored in "datasets," including both tabular data and nested data.
 You can issue SQL queries to filter and retrieve data in BigQuery.

 See this Google blog on Cost Optimization Best Practices for BigQuery.

-Storage has a cost associated with it.
-When you query data in BigQuery, you want to consider just how much data your query "touches," as BigQuery query billing is based on the amount of data that the query engine "looks at" to satisfy the request.
+When you query data in BigQuery, consider just how much data your query "touches," as BigQuery query billing is based on the amount of data that the query engine "looks at" to satisfy the request.

 BigQuery Storage Costs

 BigQuery storage costs are $0.02 per GB for the first 90 days after table creation and $0.01 per GB from then on.